AxeWP/wp-graphql-gravity-forms/README.md

 ## Get a List of Forms

+The example query below shows how you can fetch data for multiple forms at once.

+Cursor-based pagination is supported.
+You can use the `first`, `last`, `before` and `after` fields, along with the data inside of `pageInfo` and the cursors returned by the API to get each page of forms data.

+Filtering is also supported.
+For the `where` field, you can specify a `status` to get forms that are active, inactive, in the trash, etc.

 For `fields`, pass in `first: 300`, where `300` is the maximum number of fields you want to query for.

 Inside of `fields`, you must include query fragments indicating what data you'd like back for each field, as shown below.
 You'll want to make sure that you have a fragment for every type of field that your forms have.

-Cursor-based pagination is supported.
-You can use the `first`, `last`, `before` and `after` fields, along with the data inside of `pageInfo` and the cursors returned by the API to get each page of forms data.

 ### Example Query